Katalyst99/Algo-in-C/README.md

 ## 63.Triangle:
 * The algorithm calculates the min path sum in a triangle array proves to be quite useful in real-world applications.
 In Financial Modeling,The algo can be applied to scenarios involving portfolio management, cash flow optimization, or investment planning, where maximizing returns and/or minimizing costs is a vital objective.

+## 64.Best Time to Buy and Sell Stock 1:
+* The algorithm proves to be quite useful in real-world applications, especially in the field of finance and stock trading.
+For example, in stock trading the algo is used to help traders and investors determine the best time to buy and sell stocks to maximize their profits.